lividhen/Luma3DS/README.md

     2. [makerom](https://github.com/jakcron/Project_CTR) in PATH
     3. [firmtool](https://github.com/TuxSH/firmtool)
     4. Up-to-date devkitARM+libctru
-1. Clone the repository with `git clone https://github.com/LumaTeam/Luma3DS.git`
+1. Clone the repository with `git clone https://github.com/lividhen/Luma3DS.git`
 2. Run `make`.

-    The produced `boot.firm` is meant to be copied to the root of your SD card for usage with Boot9Strap.
+    The produced `boot.firm` is meant to be copied to the root of your SD card for usage with Bootstrap.
+It has the ability to load .3gx files, but cannot be used with ctgp7 as that needs a specific boot.firm to reduce the likelihood that somebody will implement cheats into their build.
+(Reasonable, but sad.)

 #
 ### Setup / Usage / Features